LawlieMan/Custom_Windows_VM_For_ChromeOS/README.md

 DISCLAIMER:

-The Tiny Vista .ISO image is provided for educational purposes ONLY.
+The Tiny7.ISO image is provided for educational purposes ONLY.
 This demo is not affiliated with or endorsed by their respective copyright holders.
 Do NOT hurt me.